ML4GW/amplfi/docs/containers.md

 Running in Containers
 =====================
-`AMPLFI` also provides a container builds available via the github container repository
+`AMPLFI` also provides container builds available via the github container repository

 You can pull the container locally with either docker or apptainer